Reduced Order Optimal Control of the Convective FitzHugh-Nagumo Equation: Optimal control problem

-with the non-negative real numbers $c_{i}$, $i=1,2$, which is monostable for $0 < c_1< 20$ and $c_2=0.02$ \cite{Ermakova09opo} in contrast to the bistable cubic nonlinearity for the Schl\"ogl equation \cite{buchholz13ocs}, the classical FHN equation \cite{Casas13}, and the diffusive FHN equation \cite{Karasozen15}.
-The velocity field denoted by $\bm{V}= (V_{x_1}, V_{x_2})$ which is given along the $x_{1}$-direction with a parabolic profile
+where $c_{i}$, $i=1,2$, are non-negative real numbers.
+The non-linearity $g(u)$ is monostable for $0 < c_1< 20$ and $c_2=0.02$ \cite{Ermakova09opo}, whereas for the Schl\"ogl equation \cite{buchholz13ocs}, the classical FHN equations \cite{Casas13}, and the diffusive FHN equations \cite{Karasozen15} the bistable cubic non-linearity is considered.
+The velocity field $\bm{b}(x)= (b_1(x), b_2(x))^T$ is divergence-free, and for the maximum wave speed $b_{\max}$, it is given by the parabolic profile along the $x_1$-direction

-where $V_{\max}$ denotes the maximum wave speed of the velocity field.
-Moreover, the velocity field is divergence free, i.e., $\mbox{div} \; {\bm V}=0$.

-The aim of the optimal control problem \eqref{ocp} is to minimize the cost functional $J(y,u)$ to ensure that the state variables, activator $y$ and the inhibitor $z$ are as close as possible in the $L_2$ norm to the desired states $y_T(x),z_T(x)$ at the final time $T$.
-The activator $y$ is to be controlled by $u$, while the inhibitor $z$ has only some auxiliary character with respect to the control as for the classical FHN equation\cite{Casas13,Casas15soasa,Ryll16}, because only controlling the activator seems to be experimentally feasible \cite{Vilas08}.
-In \eqref{ocp}, $\lambda > 0$ denotes the penalization or the Tikhonov regularization parameter.